burkeholland/quick-start/src/chapters/chapter0.md

 ![placeholder](images/screenshot-placeholder.png)
 ![placeholder](images/screenshot-placeholder.png)

-By building “Groceries“ you'll see just how easy NativeScript makes building iOS and Android apps—and fun too!
+By building “Groceries“ you'll see just how easy and fun it is to build iOS and Android apps with NativeScript.
 Let's get started.